urlordjames/green-updater/README.md

 # green-updater
 A graphical frontend to update Minecraft modpacks.

+By using this software built with the `cloud-logging` feature (not enabled by default) you must also agree to the `PRIVACY_POLICY`.

 # FAQ
 Q: program won't run because I don't have `VCRUNTIME140.dll`